RL Rollouts with Your Own Trainer

 3. Run rollouts against that snapshot.

-4. Upload and hot-load the next **incremental** snapshot.
+4. For each training step: upload and hot-load the next **incremental** snapshot (see [Incremental snapshots](/fine-tuning/rl-rollout-delta-checkpoints)).

 5. Run rollouts again.

-6. Every 20th or 30th step, publish another **full** snapshot instead of an incremental one.
-Otherwise, repeat from step 4.
+6. Every 20th or 30th step, publish a **full** snapshot instead of an incremental one.
+If the incremental chain fails, fall back to a full snapshot.

 ## 1. Create a hot-load deployment